Senetas/SureDrop/docs/source/SKC/Configuration.rst

 As an example we will show how to configure SKC using an Amazon KMS provider.

-First follow these instructions for creating an AWS KMS key.
+First follow these instructions for creating an AWS KMS key within AWS.

 [Configuring an AWS KMS provider](https://github.com/Senetas/SKC/wiki/Configuring-an-AWS-KMS-provider)